 During the course of the implementation of the project, the Contractor and the other project participants should apply modern management practices in order to have a close follow-up of the project's progresses and regularly report to the European Commission (EC).
 The Contractor will use modern computer software tools for the management of the project.

 After the signature of the contract, the Contractor will initiate with the Partner Country negotiation to have a Communication Procedure - describing the exchange of the documents between the partners - ideally signed before or at the latest at the Inception Meeting.

+Note : During the implementation of the contract, the EU shall cooperate with the End User for conducting of the required tenders for carring out correction measures stipulated in NAcP on the base of the End Uesr request.

 End User

-The End User is NPPD, the Iranian operator of the Bushehr Nuclear Power Plant, and its technical support organisation Tavana.
+The End User is Iranian operating organisation of the Bushehr Nuclear Power Plant (NPPD)/The unite operator of the Bushehr Nuclear Power Plant (BNPP) , and its technical support organisation Tavana

 The End User should provide during the inception phase full information of other past, ongoing and planned future cooperation projects.
 During implementation, it should, together with the Contractor, co-ordinate the work to avoid overlapping and ensure complementarities, as appropriate.